-Read on and discover why you should retain Ehline Law Firm PC for your California personal injury case.
+Read on and discover why you should retain Ehline Law Firm for your California personal injury case.
 We are statewide.
 We are based in Marina del Rey, California.

 But our experienced advocates serve all Northern and Southern California cities.
 As a matter of fact, the firm is run by an inactive U.S. Marine.

 So this is part of what makes us different.
 We are hard core advocates and take no prisoners.

 Every year thousands of traffic fatalities occur involving a school bus — people are killed and hundreds of thousands more are injured worldwide, as the result of school bus accidents.

 In 2003, 457,000 large vehicles with a gross vehicle weight rating greater than 10,000 pounds were involved in traffic crashes in the United States; 4,669 heavy vehicles were involved in fatal traffic accidents.

 The costs for fatal traffic accidents exceed $20 billion, including $8.7 billion in productivity losses, $2.5 billion in resource costs, and quality of life losses valued at $13.1 billion.
 A vehicle is considered large if its gross vehicle weight rating exceeds 10,000 pounds.

 - Lack of training on the part of the driver.